-Alternative arrangements can be made before or, where problems arise at short notice, during the examinations, eg for candidates to take written papers at different times, in separate venues, with extra time or with alternative facilities.
+Alternative arrangements can be made before or, where problems arise at short notice, during the examinations periods, eg for candidates to take written papers at different times, in separate venues, with extra time or with alternative facilities.
 In each case, applications need to be forwarded through your college office.
 Where appropriate, once approval has been given for alternative arrangements, it will be valid for all University examinations taken during your course of study.

-w www.ox.ac.uk/students/academic/ exams/arrangements
+www.ox.ac.uk/students/academic/ exams/arrangements

-If you have a specific learning difficulty (SpLD) or other disability, you can apply, in exceptional cases, to Council's Education Committee for your courses to be structured differently (eq taken over a longer period) and for the mode or timing of examinations to be modified.
-Such needs must be discussed with your college office once your place at Oxford has been confirmed.
+If you have a specific learning difficulty (SpLD) or other disability, you can apply, in exceptional cases, to Council's Education Committee for your courses to be structured differently (eg taken over a longer period) and for the mode or timing of assessments to be modified.
+Such needs must be discussed with your college office (or department for non-matriculated students) once your place at Oxford has been confirmed.